Jojado/LocalInfoApp/README.md

 LocalInfoApp/Properties/Resources.resx

 RapidApiKey - a private key must be obtained by registering at RapidApi.com and then subscribing to The Rundown API.
-At last check, there was a free and limited option but a credit card must be held on file.
+At last check, there was a free and limited option but a credit card number must be provided and held on file.

 OpenWeatherMapKey -  a private key can be obtained for free from openweathermap.org